tik-tik~ tik-tik~

 A painting of the king and the satyr feasting together.

-Little Yan could have sworn they smiled wider now, their hands raised mid toast, the edges of their figures faintly shifting as if caught in a dance.
+Little Jie could have sworn they were smiling wider now, their hands raised mid-toast, the edges of their figures faintly shifting as if caught in a dance.

 Next to her, the man stared at the side of her glowing face—his expression unchanging, like he was reliving his own past.

-Some time later, the three of them was back where they started—right next to the larger crowd waiting for the rain to pass by.
-The twenty minutes were nearly up when the woman picked up a call, buzzing at her wrist.
+Some time later, the three of them were back where they had started, standing near the larger crowd waiting for the rain to pass.
+The twenty minutes were nearly up when the woman answered a call buzzing at her wrist.

-Little Yan for this matter was sleep, the heeded wish draining her of all energy while her breaths brushes against the mans neck.
+Little Jie, for her part, was asleep now, the granted wish having drained her of all her energy, her soft breaths brushing against the man's neck.

 "He's here?
 Okay, hmm.
 Alright, see you soon."